zillerlab/CASTom-iGEx/Software/model_clustering/README.md

     - best_k: single kNN parameter given OR if multiple kNN provided, returns kNN that maximizes Davies-Bouldin index.
     - cl_res: total clustering ouptput including computed similarity matrix.
     - test_cov: chisq-test or kruskal-wallis test of clustering structure and covariates (e.g. PCs or sex).
-    - info_tune: metric of clustering given kNN, includes modularity maximized by Louvain clustering
+    - info_tune: metric of clustering given kNN, includes modularity maximized by Louvain/Leiden clustering
     - feat: names of feautures used for clustering
     - cl_best: optimal (if multiple kNN given) or unique clustering structure obtained
     - Dx_perc: If `--type_cluster All`, calculates the percentages of cases and controls in the found partition